Lady Gives Away Her Brother's Dog Due To Neglect; Now He Wants Her To Pay What He Spent On It

 NTA, but according to this Redditor, maybe she shouldn't have secretly given the dog away.

 Furthermore, the act of giving away a family member’s pet can be viewed through the lens of boundaries and respect for autonomy.
-A clinical psychologist explains that when one family member makes unilateral decisions that affect others, it can lead to significant breaches of trust.
+When one family member makes unilateral decisions that affect others, it can lead to significant breaches of trust.
 This may trigger strong emotional reactions, particularly when the decision impacts a beloved pet.

 Understanding the underlying motivations for such actions can foster more productive conversations around shared responsibilities and respect for individual boundaries.